RosettaCommons/documentation/scripting_documentation/EnvironmentFramework.md

       <TorsionClaim backbone=1 control_strength=CAN_CONTROL selector=ChainA />
     </ScriptCM>

-Would create cause a mover "my_mover" whose apply applies your special mover (as created by its parse_my_tag) with a MoveMap with all the available (i.e. not made unavailable by an EXCLUSIVE Claim) torsion angles in the ResidueSelector "ChainA" set to true.
+Would create cause a mover "my_mover" whose apply applies your special mover (as created by its own parse_my_tag) with a MoveMap with all the available (i.e. not made unavailable by an EXCLUSIVE Claim) torsion angles in the ResidueSelector "ChainA" set to true.